marcinpraczko/marcinpraczko.github.io/website/source/posts/upgrade-kubuntu-23.10-to-24.04.rst

 .. important::

-  - That was really suprise for me - I was not able to use internet easily in terminal.
+  - That was really suprise for me - I was not able to use Internet easily in terminal.
   - On my old days as sysadmin ``WIFI`` (networking) was runing on ``multi-user`` mode (run-level 3) and not on GUI.

 .. tip::